OPE-zzz-NCBS/server/README.md

 ## Quick Start

-Since the server is written in Go before cloning and building the software you want to make sure the `$GOPATH` environment variable is properly set up.
+Since the server is written in Go you want to make sure the `$GOPATH` environment variable is properly set up.